-Heavy Duty Diesel Vehicle (HDDV) Engine Standards 17: On July 31, 2000, the USEPA issued a final rule for the first phase of its two-part strategy to significantly reduce harmful diesel emissions from heavy-duty trucks and buses.
+Heavy Duty Diesel Vehicle (HDDV) Engine Standards:17 On July 31, 2000, the USEPA issued a final rule for the first phase of its two-part strategy to significantly reduce harmful diesel emissions from heavy-duty trucks and buses.
 This rule finalized new diesel engine standards beginning in 2004, for all diesel vehicles over 8,500 pounds.
 Additional diesel standards and test procedures in this final rule began in 2007.
 This new rule required heavy-duty gasoline engines to meet new, more stringent standards starting no later than the 2005 model year.
 According to the USEPA, these new standards require gasoline trucks to emit 78 percent less NO_x and hydrocarbons, and diesel trucks to emit 40 percent less NO_x and hydrocarbons, than current models.
 The second phase of the program required cleaner diesel fuels and cleaner engines, reducing air pollution from trucks and buses by another 90 percent.
-The USEPA issued the final rule, to take effect in 2006-2007 on January 18, 2001.
-18
+The USEPA issued the final rule, to take effect in 2006-2007 on January 18, 2001.18

-Nonroad Diesel Engines: In June 1994, the USEPA promulgated regulations to control volatile organic compounds (VOCs), NO_x and carbon monoxide (CO) emissions from diesel-powered compression ignition engines at or greater than 50 horsepower (hp), i.e., bulldozers.
-These Tier 1 standards phased in from 1996 to 2000.
-In October 1998, the United States Environmental Protection Agency (USEPA) promulgated regulations to control VOC, NO_x and carbon monoxide emissions from diesel-powered compression ignition engines for all engine sizes.
-This rule includes Tier 1 standards for engines under 50 horsepower (hp) (i.e., lawn tractors), Tier 2 standards for all engine sizes, and more stringent Tier 3 standards for engines rated over 50 hp.
-The new Tier 3 standards are expected to lead to control technologies similar to those that will be used by manufacturers of highway heavy-duty engines to comply with the 2004 highway engines standards.
-The new Tier 1 standards were phased in between the years 1999 and 2000, Tier 2 standards between 2001 and 2006, and Tier 3 between 2006 and 2008.
+Nonroad Diesel Engines: In June 1994, the USEPA promulgated regulations to control volatile organic compounds (VOCs), NO_x and carbon monoxide (CO) emissions from diesel-powered compression ignition engines at or greater than 50 horsepower (hp), i.e., bulldozers.19 These Tier 1 standards phased in from 1996 to 2000.
+In October 1998, the United States Environmental Protection Agency (USEPA) promulgated regulations to control VOC, NO_x and carbon monoxide emissions from diesel-powered compression ignition engine sizes.20 This rule includes Tier 1 standards for engines under 50 horsepower (hp) (i.e., lawn tractors), Tier 2 standards for all engine sizes, and more stringent Tier 3 standards for engines rated over 50 hp.
+The new Tier 3 standards are expected to lead to control technologies similar to those that will be used by manufacturers of highway heavy-duty engines to comply with the 2004 highway